“Uplink established, we’re good to go. Viv, can you hear us?”

 “Yeah, gimme a sec…” Bern implores, gathering up the cameras and lens bag off the floor, and slinging the straps over their shoulders.
 They traipse over to the door with all the stability they can manage, and drawing a deep breath, they hit the switch.

-In an instant, the humid heat of Vivien's stomach rushes in to fill the air-conditioned space, the heat of his beverage making it even more reminiscent of a sauna.
-As Will frees themself from the bat's hold, Micah gives them a firm but endearing touch to the shoulder, and hops past Bern, being the first down into the knee-deep pool of Bersarthian breakfast blend, and offers a hand to his colleague.
+In an instant, the humid heat of Vivien’s stomach rushes in to do battle with their air-conditioning, which yields almost immediately.
+The heat of his beverage makes it even more reminiscent of a sauna, compounding the already high humidity causing droplets to form on Bern’s visor.
+As Will frees themself from the bat’s hold, Micah gives them a firm but endearing touch to the shoulder, and hops past Bern, being the first down into the knee-deep pool of Bersarthian breakfast blend, and offers a hand to his colleague.

 As they also land, they let out a whisper of wonderment to themself as they look up.
 The flares hang like fireworks in stasis between the steep, shimmering posterior and anterior walls that heave rhythmically together as Vivien hurries for the auditors.
 It may be a less-controlled situation now but it captivates Bern all the more.